How to Apply for Financial Aid

 As a graduate student, you are no longer eligible for state grants.
 Therefore, the traditional priority deadline of March 10 does not impact you in the same way it does an undergraduate student.
 If you anticipate that you may enroll at least half-time in the upcoming semesters, it is recommended that you first file your prior year federal taxes and allow the IRS to process your form(s).
 Once complete, you may then file your new academic year FAFSA.

-If you are planning to apply for financial aid, use the following checklist to insure that you don't miss an important step.
+Review the following checklist and helpful tips to make sure you don't miss an important step as you apply.
 You may also review costs as well as available aid, eligibility, alternative options, and access additional forms that will assist you in your process.

 What will you need to file your FAFSA?

-You will need your PIN, Social Security Number, prior year federal tax returns, Driver’s License, bank statements and investment account statements.
+You will need your FSA ID, Social Security number, prior year federal tax returns, driver’s license, bank statements and investment account statements.
+Permanent residents and eligible noncitizens will also need Alien Registration numbers.
 A FAFSA worksheet or a paper FAFSA may be obtained from the www.fafsa.gov site; either of these tools can provide a template from which you can plan your FAFSA detail prior to actually completing your application.

 What if you have not filed your prior year federal taxes yet?